The Best Christmas Stockings for Your Decorating Style

 Here's a roundup of the best Christmas stockings for every style of home, just in time for the holiday season.

 Look to art and history this Christmas season for stocking inspiration in an Asian-style home.
 “The chinoiserie pattern on this stocking is apropos for a home that features the traditional blue-and-white patterned ginger jars, lacquered bamboo accents, and traditional Asian-inspired furniture,” says Baer.
 “The simplicity of its pattern ensures that it does not compete with other brightly-colored chinoiserie prints but fits cohesively with the surrounding decor.”
 Looking for something a bit simpler?
 Try one of our favorite DIY Christmas ornaments you’ll be proud to hang on your tree.

 Lean into the opulence of French architecture with equally glam Christmas stockings.
 “For those who want to jazz up their stockings with a bit of glam, consider sophisticated materials like velvet, fur, and of course, don’t forget the sequins,” says Isom Johnson.
 This Mongolian fur stocking from Etsy—in millennial pink, naturally—will stand out on your mantle.
 Equally furry but more toned down, these faux fur stockings from Restoration Hardware will make a splash.
 Just be sure you aren’t making one of the most common holiday decorating mistakes!

 Nothing screams southwest more than turquoise!
 Keep that color scheme going all year ’round with a funky jewel-toned Christmas stocking.
 This Christmas stocking looks like one of Santa’s elves left in a hurry, and it even has a silver jingle bell for a festive touch.
 It will also help keep questions at bay for young ones before you have to have The Talk: Is Santa real?
-In due time, don’t forget to check out eight gentle ways to break the news about Santa to your kids.
+In due time, don’t forget to check out 8 gentle ways to break the news about Santa to your kids.